 The tree is an evergreen and has its origin in the Moluccas, where it grows up to 12 m high and has light-like leaves.
-Besides, it blooms twice a year, and its flowers are red - white.
+Besides, it blooms twice a year, and its flowers are red-white.

 How do cloves taste ground?

 Ground cloves have an intense aroma, which is fruity, bitter, and hot.
 Their intense aroma is due to the high proportion of essential oils (15-20%), which is aroma-giving.
-Eugenol is particularly noteworthy here, this natural oil, you even find it in Cassia cinnamon, is used by the food industry to produce vanillin.
+Eugenol is particularly noteworthy here; this natural oil, you even find in Cassia cinnamon, is used by the food industry to produce vanillin.

 Culinary use of ground carnations

 Cloves refine various popular dishes of German cuisine.
 Just think of Kassler roasts, sour roasts, or roast pork in beer sauce.
-Besides, we flavor our world-famous sauerkraut and red cabbage with this fine spice.
+Besides, we flavor our world-famous sauerkraut and red cabbage with this delicate spice.

 Also, they are used in many well-known spice mixtures, especially in curry powder, Chinese five-spice powder, or our Tyrolean mulled wine spice.